 A UE supporting multiDCI-IntraCellMultiTRP-TwoTA-r18 or multiDCI-InterCellMultiTRP-TwoTA-r18 shall be capable of handling at least a relative transmission timing difference between slot timing of the pair of TAGs configured on the same carrier as shown in table 7.5.7-2, provided that the UE indicates that it is capable of rxTimingDiff-r18.

-A UE supporting 2 TA enhancement with single DCI shall be capable of handling at least a relative transmission timing difference between slot timing of a pair of TAGs configured on the same carrier with single DCI as shown in Table 7.5.7-1, if the UE is configured with PL_offset or if the UE does not indicate support of rxTimingDiff-r18, and in Table 7.5.7-2, if the UE indicates that it is capable of rxTimingDiff-r18 and PL_offset is not configured.
+A UE supporting twoTA-InterCellBM-r19 or twoTA-IntraCellBM-r19 shall be capable of handling at least a relative transmission timing difference between slot timing of a pair of TAGs configured on the same carrier with single DCI as shown in Table 7.5.7-1, if the UE is configured with PL_offset or if the UE does not indicate support of rxTimingDiff-r18, and in Table 7.5.7-2, if the UE indicates that it is capable of rxTimingDiff-r18 and PL_offset is not configured.